-Computer Support Laboratories, located in the Kenneth B. Hurst Continuing Education Building, Health Occupational Science Building, and the W. D. "Billy" Mills Math and Science Technology Building are available for use by Coastal students, faculty, and staff.
+Computer support laboratories, located in the Kenneth B. Hurst Continuing Education Building and the Health Occupational Science Building are available for use by Coastal students and the faculty, and staff.
 Laboratory coordinators are available to assist persons who want to make use of personal computers.
 Schedules are posted on the classroom doors each semester showing when the laboratories are open and when laboratory coordinators are available.
-Off campus sites aboard Camp Jejeune and MCAS New River, also offer Computer Support Laboratories.
-The Division Chair, Off Campus Sites handles the scheduling of those Computer Support Laboratories.
+Off campus sites aboard Camp Lejeune and MCAS New River also offer Computer support laboratories.
+The Director for Military Off Campus Sites, handles the scheduling of those Computer Support Laboratories.
 All Computer Support Laboratories are available to users at no cost.